 You don’t have to download any software or purchase a suite of programs you don’t want or need.

 Simply log in to your Google account from any browser and head over to docs.google.com.

 Unlike Microsoft Word, which can only be installed on Windows and OS X computers, you can use Google Docs from any computer and browser, including:

 - Chrome OS

-The Google Docs app is available for both iOS and Android devices—but not on Windows-based phones like BlackBerry.
+The Google Docs app is available on both iOS and Android devices.

 Our winner: You can access the full version of Google Docs, with all its features, from any browser.